A cold front drifted in from the northwest, thick and gray, and blanketed the loch in ...

-Daniel, I must be short, As you know I am extending
+Daniel, I must be short.
+As you know, I am extending your dig

-your dig near the Ness.
-I have unearthed artifacts from
+near the Ness.
+I have unearthed artifacts from the early Picts

-to drop off a small package at the Inn, just in case something
+drop off a small package at the Inn, just in case, something should

 Be careful, Daniel.

 "Oh, my God!"
-Bella blurted with alarm.
+Bella gasped with alarm.
 "This is terrible, Daniel.
 What must we do?"

 “Be calm, my dear.
 It won’t help us by getting all worked up.
 Please, give me a moment to think.”
 As Daniel spoke, there came a disturbance from the lane below their window.
 Daniel rose instantly from the stool and went over to the terrace doors, unlocked them, then pushed them wide open.
 The rain had stopped, but a cold breeze met him at the entrance as he stepped out into the night air, and the dampness of it stung his face.
 He stopped at the metal railings and looked down into the lane.